 Early symptoms for infants and children include a runny nose, eating or drinking less, or a cough, which may progress to wheezing or difficulty breathing.
 Very young infants may display irritability, decreased activity, eating or drinking less or apnea (pauses in breathing for more than 10 seconds).

-There are two immunizations strategies available to protect infants.
-Babies and some young children may receive an RSV antibody vaccine (passive immunization), nirsevimab.
-Nirsevimab contains monoclonal antibodies, which are man-made proteins that protect against RSV, and reduces the risk of severe RSV disease by approximately 80 percent.
-It is recommended to get this immunization between October and March.
+There are two immunization strategies available to protect infants.
+Babies and some young children may receive an immunization containing an antibody against RSV (passive immunization) called nirsevimab.
+Nirsevimab contains monoclonal antibodies, which are man-made proteins that protect against RSV.
+Studies on the U.S. population have shown that this immunization reduces the risk of severe RSV disease by approximately 80 percent.
+It’s recommended that infants less than eight months of age get this immunization between October and March.

 Additionally, pregnant mothers may receive an RSV maternal vaccine (active vaccination), Abrysvo®, at weeks 32-36 of pregnancy.
-When a pregnant person receives this vaccine, their body responds by making a protein to protect against RSV.
-These are then passed to the baby.
+When a person receives this vaccine, their body responds by making antibodies that protect against RSV.
+These antibodies are then passed to the baby.
 This vaccine is more than 80 percent effective in preventing severe RSV disease through three months of age and about 70 percent effective through six months of age.
-Immunization of pregnant people is recommended between September and January.
+Immunization is recommended between September and January.

 Speak to your health care provider to learn more about these vaccines and choose the right option for you.